beautiful nature when zip lining in Costa Rica

 Central America, Costa Rica

 I am what is commonly known as A Massive Chicken.
-So to say I’m proud of myself for ziplining in Costa Rica is an understatement.
+So to say I’m proud of myself after zip lining near Puerto Limón, a Costa Rican port on the Caribbean coast, is an understatement.
+I barely even screamed, for goodness’ sake.

 BUT.
 And this is a BIG but.
-Ziplining in Costa Rica was the most fun I’ve had in ages.
+Our day zip lining near Puerto Limón was the most fun time I’ve had in ages.

 The fact that it was raining didn’t matter one bit; I mean, it is rainforest territory after all, so what do you expect?.
 Although I’m going to be honest here, and admit that I was quite concerned that the quantity of water on the zip lines would seriously increase the speed with which we zipped from one treetop platform to the next.
 I wasn’t much up for a speed increase whilst on a zip line, no siree.